The Art of the Shinobi: Crafting an Authentic Ninja Weapon Costume

 Advanced Techniques: Adding Function to Form

-If you’re willing to invest more time, add movable or interactive elements to your props:
+If you are willing to invest more time, add movable or interactive elements to your props:

 These touches impress judges at cosplay competitions and enhance photo shoots.
-Always test moving parts multiple times to ensure they don’t break or become unpredictable.
+Always test moving parts multiple times to ensure they do not break or become unpredictable.
+Keep a backup set of props for travel, and bring a repair kit with glue, tape, and spare parts to events.

 Costume Assembly Checklist